wagihmohamed/Cloud-Education/README.md

 The project is divided into the following main parts:

+- api
+- assets
+- hooks
-- Screens
+- screens
-- Components
+- components
-- Mockup data
+- mockup data
-- Utility functions
+- utility functions
-- Assets
 - Models
+- services
+- zustand store
+- theme

 ## Libraries and tools used